miztea/miz-notes/content/world.execute(me)/Items/Modules.md

 tags:
   - items
 ---
 Module is a set of hardware and software that an Unit can use to do various thing.
 Unit can only hold 4 slot of modules at a time.
-Modules weight .
+Modules weight is indicated by their level.
+The level also indicated the the number of things can do.
+When the modules upgraded, it gain new usage.
 Unit can change module once per long rest.
 A module can only hold 10 charges and will recharge after long rest.

 # Information Module (M2)
 Module use for obtaining and sharing information, securing data, and rewrite data.
-## Information Sharing
-A Unit that hold this module can use its bonus action to share information and advantage that was caused by information to any Unit in 30 feet radius of the holder.
-## Pinpoint Weakness
+## Pinpoint Weakness (3 Charges)
-A Unit that hold this module can use its action to seek any weakness of an enemy.
-The enemy must do a Charisma saving throw or get its weakness revealed. `DC is 8 + Proficiency Bonus + Spellcaster Modifier`
+(M3 or above) A Unit that hold this module can spend 3 charges and its action to seek any weakness of an enemy.
+User must do a Intelligent or Wisdom check against the target DC.
+User can choose to reveal one of the vulnerable point and get its AC and Hit Point or reveal Core position.
-## Calculating Maneuver
+## Calculating Maneuver (4 Charges)
-A Unit that hold this module can use its action to calculate an effective way to attack an enemy providing the unit advantage.
-The enemy must do a Dexterity Saving Throw to not get calculated.
-This advantage will last until the end of this unit turn.
+(M2 or above) A Unit that hold this module can spend 4 charges and its action and its bonus action to calculate an effective way to attack an enemy, providing that unit an advantage.
+User must do a Intelligent or Wisdom check against the target DC.
+This advantage will last until the start of this unit next turn.
+## Heightened and Sharing Senses (Passive)
+(M3 or above) A Unit that hold this module is automatically share information and advantage that was caused by information to any Unit in 30 feet radius of the holder.
+## Reactive Senses (3 Charges)
+(M4 only) A unit that hold this module can reactively warn other about incoming damage.
+Holder can spend 3 charges and use its reaction to give 4 Unit (including themselves) advantage on Dexterity saving throws against effects that Unit can see, such as traps and spells.
+To gain this benefit, you can't be blinded, deafened, or incapacitated.

 # Entropy Module (M4)
 This module can take control one's entropy.